bjartwolf/fsharpnull/README.md

 # Summary
-I think the TIL is that exposing functions in the point free style accross assemblies is not a good idea, but there is something weirder in here with top-level statements and fsharpfunc.
+I think the TIL is that exposing functions in the point free style accross assemblies is not a good idea, but there is something wrong in here with top-level statements and fsharpfunc where something is not initialized properly and throws null pointer.

 https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#partial-application-and-point-free-programming
 > F# supports partial application, and thus, various ways to program in a point-free style.
 This can be beneficial for code reuse within a module or the implementation of something, but it is not something to expose publicly.
 In general, point-free programming is not a virtue in and of itself, and can add a significant cognitive barrier for people who are not immersed in the style.